sheltermanager/asm3/doc/manual/configuration.rst

 * Creating donations and donation types creates matching accounts and
   transactions: When you create a new donation type, or log a new donation against an owner/animal, ASM will automatically create a matching account in the accounts system if one does not exist, and a matching transaction.

-It is suggested that you leave this option on, even if you have disabled accounts functionality in case you wish to use it in future.
+* Creating costs and cost types creates matching accounts and
+  transactions: When you create a new cost type, or log a new cost against an animal, ASM will automatically create a matching account in the accounts system if one does not exist, and a matching transaction.

 * When receiving donations, allow the deposit account to be overridden: When adding donations to the system, if you have the create matching transactions